-Grade 2 Bachelor's or associate's plus 60 upper level undergraduate credits.
-Grade 3 master's or bachelor's plus 30 graduate credits Grade 4 master's plus 30 graduate credits or equivalent 3 or bachelor's plus 60 graduate credits or equivalent.
+Bachelor's or associate's plus 60 upper level undergraduate credits.

+Master's or bachelor's plus 30 graduate credits or equivalent3 or bachelor's plus 60 graduate credits or equivalent.

 Grade 5 Earned doctorate

-- 2. Non-Credit/Contact Hours Course Training - a.
-Continuing Education - 1.
-The equivalency for continuing education is 1:15.
+2. Non-Credit/Contact Hours Course Training

+- a.
+Continuing Education

+- 1. The equivalency for continuing education is 1:15.
 For every fifteen hours of continuing education, one unit of credit will be awarded.
-Continuing education can be in the form of workshops, institutes or other recognized educational programs. - 2.
-All courses/workshops must meet national standards for occupational areas.
+Continuing education can be in the form of workshops, institutes or other recognized educational programs.

+- 2. All courses/workshops must meet national standards for occupational areas.
 Movement from one grade to another beyond grade two must be accomplished in blocks of 450 or 900 contact hours.
+Movement to:

-Movement to: - Grade 2 Associate's plus 900 contact hours - Grade 3 Bachelor's plus 450 contact hours - Grade 4 Bachelor's plus 900 contact hours.
-Master's plus 450 contact hours. - Grade 5 Special permission of president.4 b.
+- Grade 2 Associate's plus 900 contact hours

+Grade 3 Bachelor's plus 450 contact hours

+Grade 4 Bachelor's plus 900 contact hours.
+Master's plus 450 contact hours.

+Grade 5 Special permission of president.4

+- b.
 On-the-Job Work Experience